alexmaropakis/SAAPedia/README.md

-# SAAPedia

-An interactive local database for **single amino-acid polymorphisms / substituted peptides (SAAP)** from mass-spectrometry proteomics.
+# SAAPedia: An interactive local database for **substituted amino acid peptide (SAAP)** sequences derived using mass spectrometry proteomics-based methods.

 Import a **CSV, TSV, or Excel (.xlsx)** file; SAAPedia de-duplicates and normalizes it, then lets you browse, filter, and sort the results, attach source-paper DOIs to datasets, and export any selection